axion66/axion66/README.md

 App?
 I develop with Flutter.

 Backend-ready?
-I use Firebase & Supabase.
+I use Firebase for quick development, supabase for more precise operations.

 Full-stack?
 On Website side, I’ve built with Next.js, styled with Tailwind, and deployed via Vercel, Render, and more.